anjuna/jwj/readme.md

-This is the source code for my website jamiewickhamjones.com
+This is the source code for my (obsolete) website jamiewickhamjones.com